libvips/libvips/_posts/2025-03-20-introduction-to-nip4.md

 `A3 - A1` and try dragging the slider.

 It looks a bit awkward with the result row `A2` positioned before the scale.
-You can reorder columns by dragging on the row label.
+You can reorder columns by holding down Ctrl and dragging on the row label.

 ![nip4](/assets/images/nip4-scale.png)